GetosMonkey/Assignment1-Respository/README.md

 So I didn't do as much as I wanted to do yesterday, just finished the reading of the file into an arraylist of arrays with [term, sentence, confidence score] but hopefully I can finish both my array implementation and binary search tree functionality today so that I can spend the week working on my GUI and documentation since I'd prefer if my program wasn't text-based.
-But For now i want to keep the implemntation text-based.
+But For now i want to keep the implementation text-based.

+Okay I only finished the array-based implementation partially due to a wholely necessary shopping break, but majority of the functionality is facsimile of the BST-based implementation anyways so hopefully that should go faster and bby Tuesday I can ask for help with my GUI in the labs session.